Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What can you do?

-Chronic radiating pain affects not only your personal life but professional as well.
+Chronic radiating pain affects not only your personal life but your professional as well.
 It prevents you from doing things you usually enjoy.
 It also impacts your ability to work, leading to lost income and additional expenses for your radiculopathy treatment.